--E. Aswad, Are Recent Governmental Initiatives to Combat Online Hate Speech, Extremism, and Fraudulent News Consistent with the International Human Rights Law Regime? (forthcoming in a Special Report entitled Digital Rights and Democracy co-produced by Stanford University’s Global Digital Policy Incubator & the Center for International Governance Innovation).
+-E. Aswad, Are Recent Governmental Initiatives to Combat Online Hate Speech, Extremism, and Fraudulent News Consistent with the International Human Rights Law Regime?
+(Governance Innovation for a Connected World: Protecting Free Expression, Diversity and Civic Engagement in the Global Digital Ecosystem, A Special Report by Stanford University’s Global Digital Policy Incubator & the Center for International Governance Innovation).

 -E. Aswad, International Business & Human Rights: A Digital Coursebook (2017). (kindle e-book available on Amazon)

 -E. Aswad, The Role of U.S. Technology Companies as Enforcers of Europe’s New Internet Hate Speech Ban, 1 Columbia Human Rights Law Review Online 1 (2016).